 Join a group of people exploring the meaning of the Christian life as expressed in the Episcopal Church and Grace Cathedral.
 The next sessions will be held in the weeks leading up to Easter, 2016.
 The sessions provide preparation for adults who have never been baptized in any Christian church and who seek to join the Christian community.
 Sessions usually cover:

-This six-week colloquium is offered between Easter and Pentecost (usually April-June of each year).
-It explores the ethos, practices, structure, sensibility and unique voice of Anglicanism.
+This six-week colloquium is offered between Easter and Pentecost.
+Sessions explore the ethos, practices, structure, sensibility and unique voice of Anglicanism.
 This class is especially helpful for adults preparing for confirmation and reception into the Episcopal Church.